yairchu/yairchu.github.io/site/posts/ui-paradigms.md

 ### Momentu

 Momentu is a declarative/modern GUI library for Haskell with an emphasis of keyboard based editing, animations, and responsive layout features.
-It will be properly announced in a future post.
+It will be properly discussed in a future post.
 Note that Eyal rediscovered the modern approach underlying its design independently in 2011, before React was released, as well as before we have heard about Imgui.